 All of the data that is tracked via the smart contracts mentioned above (and then stored on the blockchain) gives tremendous insight into the physical movements of, and interactions with, shipments.
 This can be very useful to weed out inefficiencies and any issues that may make themselves known throughout the supply chain.
 This also allows companies and customers to prove and check the genuineness of specific articles as well as their journey throughout the supply chain.

 This is not only useful to companies who need to be sure of data accuracy and safety but also regulators and other bodies who need to know that certain products, such as food or medication, have been held in proper conditions and not been tampered with.

 With traditional systems, either software-based or paper-based, it may not always be clear when a payment is due or when it has been paid, or crucial payments may simply be withheld or not made on time.
 On-chain payments would allow full transparency when it comes to managing and settling financial matters of business operations, as well as removing the need for any manual input with the aid of smart contracts.

 To name just a few valuable functions, smart contracts could cause payments to trigger as soon as a service has been rendered complete (using an “if this, then that”-style trigger); this could be a payment made either in cryptocurrency as part of the blockchain, or just simple wire transfers, bank deposits, or ACH.
-Payments can be securely held in escrow with no chance of any outside forces tampering with them, and useful services frequently used in the trucking industry such as invoice factoring or detention factoring can be easily integrated.
+Payments can be securely held in escrow with no chance of any outside forces tampering with them.

 What this means in practice is that for a logistics company, several vital processes can be rolled up into one ecosystem, with far more transparency and data security than previously possible.
 A freight shipment can be set up, tracked, documented, and paid for, all on the blockchain, eliminating many external costs and inefficiencies, saving both time and money, and giving extra peace of mind in the process.